jordiclive/jordiclive.github.io/projects.md

 ## Small Projects

-Take-home exercise for *Revolut*: Data Science & Problem-solving  – *2018* : Mostly work with *pandas* to investigate changes in *Revolut’s* Know your customer (KYC) pass rates for new customers.
+Take-home exercise for *Revolut*: Data Science & Problem-solving  – *2018* : Mostly work with *pandas* to investigate changes in *Revolut’s* Know your customer (KYC) pass rates for onboarding.
 In additon, a report interpreting the analysis.

 _[The Guardian & The Observer crossword](https://github.com/jordiclive/The_Guardian_crossword)_ – *2016*